Softpanorama

 print $*

-Changing IFS in a script is fairly risky, but it's probably OK as long as nothing else in the script depends on it.
+Changing IFS in a script is fairly risky, but it's probably OK as long as nothing is called from the the script that depends on the value of IFS.
 If this script were called arglist, then the command arglist bob dave ed would produce the output bob,dave,ed.

 echo foo | read bar; echo $bar